floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 ## Continuing

 [In the next part]({{< ref "using-phoenix-with-docker-part-2-containerization" >}}), we'll look into the application stack and discuss Phoenix a bit more in depth.
-If you are more impatient, consider [skipping directly to part 3]({{< ref "using-phoenix-with-docker-part-3-containerization" >}}) to see how the `Dockerfile`s of our components look like and what the `docker compose` will look like.
+If you are more impatient, consider [skipping directly to part 3]({{< ref "using-phoenix-with-docker-part-3-containerization" >}}) to see how the `Dockerfile`s of our components look like and what the `docker compose` process will be.
 Or if it even works.